tmmss1-iscte/WiFiSniffer/README.md

 ## Faraday cage

+The [faraday_cage](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage) directory contains some information about the custom-made faraday cage purposefully created for this project.
+This directory contains another two sub-directories: images and isolation_tests.

+* The [images](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage/images) sub-directory contains images of the final version of the faraday cage, along with a description of its dimensions, construction, and equipments.

-The 'faraday_cage' directory contains some information about the custom-made faraday cage purposefully created for this project.
-The directory contains image files of the cage, as well as the isolation tests prosecuted to test and validate the isolation from outside eletromagnetic and radio interference.
+* The [isolation_tests](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage/isolation_tests) sub-direcorty contains the isolation tests prosecuted to test and validate the isolation from outside eletromagnetic and radio interference.

 ## Pre-requisites
 This project requires the installation of the ```pyric```, ```scapy```, and ```pyshark``` libraries through pip, and the ```wireless-tools```, ```cron```, ```tcpdump```, and ```sqlite3``` packages from apt repository.